mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 - `Fraudster` also called positive classes, or target labels or $\omega_1$
 - `Regular` also called negative classes, or non-target labels or $\omega_0$

-This blog article is split into 3 parts - the first two parts are concerned with building an automated system that predicts a transaction label, i.e. target or not, using the available features, and the evaluation frameworks will help to construct labels given some risk objectives.
-Part 3 is concerned with systems that output probabilities.
+This blog article is split into 3 parts - the first two parts are concerned with automated systems that output hard decisions, i.e. target or not, using available features, and the evaluation frameworks will help to construct labels given some risk objectives.
+Part 3 is concerned with systems that output calibrated results, in the form of probabilities or log-likelihood ratios.

 There is a tendency among ML practitioners to default to hard decision systems without really asking if it is the best approach.
 I can only speculate what the reasons may be, but that removes any indication about how likely a class is given an instance, which is often a valuable piece of information in the decision-making process.